Andre Dirrell

-Andre Dirrell (born September 7, 1983) is an American professional boxer who held the IBF interim super middleweight title from 2017 to 2018.
+Andre Dirrell (born September 7, 1983) is an American professional boxer.

 As an amateur, he won a bronze medal in the middleweight division at the 2004 Olympics.
 His younger brother Anthony Dirrell is also a professional boxer.

 Amateur career

 Dirrell and his younger brother Anthony began boxing while still in elementary school in their hometown of Flint, Michigan.
 The brothers have been trained from the beginning by grandfather Leon "Bumper" Lawson Sr., a former sparring partner of Muhammad Ali, and uncle Leon Jr.

 Dirrell was a standout as an amateur and won the 2003 United States national amateur championships at middleweight.
 He also competed at the 2003 Pan American Games, with his results being: